crunchdao/desci-framework/README.md

 Removing the need to write papers using only PDFs, it is possible to integrate multimedia contents, fostering outreach and education.

-The latest PDF version of this repository can be accessed at [desci.crunchdao.com](https://desci.crunchdao.com/).
+The latest PDF version of this project, automatically generated with git every time a merge request is validated by CrunchDAO, can be accessed at [desci.crunchdao.com](https://desci.crunchdao.com/).
+We will soon setup a bounty system for working on the project and a voting system to approve/reject updates of the white paper.

 ## Vision